Azerbaijan in CAREC

 Azerbaijan has focused on improving its international and domestic road networks with a view to stimulating economic growth, increasing the competiveness of its products, and accelerating regional development.
 CAREC supports these efforts.

-Since 2002, CAREC has mobilized $5.1 billion for 22 projects involving Azerbaijan.
+As of 2015, around $4.47 billion has been invested in transport- and energy-related projects Azerbaijan through CAREC.
 These projects have helped improve transport, trade, and energy infrastructure and policies, and have spread the benefits of better connectivity.

 Key investments have been made in an international transport corridor linking East Asia to Europe.
 This corridor is part of a vast network that stretches from the People’s Republic of China (PRC) to Azerbaijan and points farther west, and from the cold Kazakhstan interior to the ports of Pakistan.